Bipolar Disorder Diagnosis and Treatment

 Signs and Symptoms of Different Bipolar Disorders

-- Bipolar I Symptoms: The most severe disorder.
-Individuals may experience a break in reality via manic episodes and debilitating major depressive episodes.
+- Bipolar I Symptoms: This is the most severe disorder.
+Individuals with this condition may experience a break in reality via manic episodes and debilitating major depressive episodes.

-- Bipolar II Symptoms: Less severe than bipolar I. Individuals experience hypomania (less severe mania) and episodes of depression.
+- Bipolar II Symptoms: This diagnosis is less severe than bipolar I. Individuals experience hypomania (less severe mania) and episodes of depression.
 Mood swings are still noticeable.

-- Cyclothymia Symptoms: Ongoing mood swings that are hypomanic and depressive in nature.
-The least severe in the family of conditions.
+- Cyclothymia Symptoms: Individuals with this condition may experience ongoing mood swings that are hypomanic and depressive in nature.
+This is the least severe in the family of conditions.

 Bipolar Disorder Diagnosis